 - Cruciferous veggies, such as cabbage, broccoli, Brussels sprouts, and kale, contain glucosinolates, compounds that optimize the liver’s detoxification process.

 - Fiber in veggies, legumes, and whole grains nourishes the microbes in your gut and support elimination.

 Skin problems?
-It may be something you’re eating, such as these common suspects.
+It may be something you’re eating, such as these four common suspects.